w3cping/credential-considerations/credentials-age-considerations.md

 * will a verifier be obliged to offer this form of identification/verification?  will the verifier be able to offer other forms of verification?
 * even if not formally mandatory, what social/economic/cultural pressures push in their direction?
 * what sort of pushback is available to people who do not participate?

+Access to high-assurance identity credentials presents risks of **discrimination** (either by facilitating intentional explicit discrimination, or through inaccuracies, biases or unequal levels of adoption); and of **exclusion** of people who do not have credentials, don't wish to present them online, or are excluded because of something about them (their age or immigration status, for example).

 ## Consolidation